Alberta St. blue green system and Columbia Park renewal

 As part of the improvement on Alberta St for the Blue Green System, is it cost effective to build a traffic circle at 46th and Alberta to create a safer environment for cyclists, due to speeding in the area?
 Also, to place Yield signages at 45th and Alberta (45th Bikeway) to ensure motorist comply with the traffic circle?

-corporatei asked over 2 years ago
+corporatei asked about 3 years ago

 Hi there, at this time the project scope along Alberta St is from W 37th Ave to W 45th Ave and I'm afraid your request for a traffic circle is outside of the project scope.
 I have shared your request for the traffic circle and yield sign with the team and with a staff member of the Transportation Planning team.
 Thank you.